jpetazzo/jpetazzo.github.io/_posts/2017-04-26-employee-training-professional-development.markdown

 class and words of of [Richard Branson](https://twitter.com/richardbranson):

 *"Train people well enough so they can leave, treat them well enough so they don't want to."*

+I'd like to thank [AJ Bowen](https://twitter.com/s0ulshake) for proofreading this post.
+All remaining mistakes and typos are my own.
+By the way, are you looking for a Pythonista who is also fluent in Go?
+Somebody with outstanding interpersonal and communication skills; willing and able to write properly documented code; somebody with great attention to details, as in "my CLIs have bash completion"?
+AJ is looking for a remote job.
+Get in touch with me so we can discuss my referral fees ;-)

+I'd also like to thank for [Kristie Howard](https://twitter.com/kristiehow) who suggested a few changes and improvements to that post, and contributed to my never-ending English education.
+You're the best!